gsdu8g9/Cyphon/README.md

 # Code Example

-The executable is written in Xcode as a Cocoa-Applescript application.
+I coded the executable in Xcode as a Cocoa-Applescript application.

 # Motivation